Fabian Forte: The Idolmaker lawsuit

 The film The Idolmaker (1980), written by Edward Di Lorenzo and directed by Taylor Hackford, was a thinly disguised biography of Fabian (called Caesare in the film), as well as songwriter/producer Marcucci (called Vinnie Vacarri) and Frankie Avalon (called Tommy Dee).
 In the movie version, singer Caesare—a pretty boy with little singing talent—goes through a whirlwind of success in a short time.
 In a fit of pique, he abruptly fires his songwriters and quits his record label.
 The real-life Fabian launched a $64 million lawsuit at the time of the picture's release, claiming the film made him look like "a totally manufactured singer, a mere pretty face without any singing ability or acting talent".
 The filmmakers insisted that the movie presented only fictional characters (although Marcucci was a paid consultant on the film).
-Forte claimed they settled out of court, where he and his wife received apologies and Marcucci's 7.5% ownership of the film passed to Forte.
+Fabian claimed they settled out of court, where he and his wife received apologies and Marcucci's 7.5% ownership of the film passed to Fabian.